Back

 2. Artificial Intelligence

-Again, from the perspective of 2024, we are witnessing the emergence of computer based systems which promise to build photo quality images of any scene.
-Any image, any scene, anything at all, the only limit being your ability to type keywords into the computer which actually does the work.
+From the perspective of 2024, we are witnessing the emergence of computer based systems which promise to "create" photo quality artificial images of imaginary scenes.
+These programs work by cobbling together existing human created images taken from the internet.
+The resulting simulated new "photograph" can be of any scene, anything at all, the only limit being the human operator's ability to type keywords into the computer in the first place.
 The consequence of this for graphic designers, fine artists and photographers is obvious.
-Computers, that can churn out millions of fake but cheap images, will eat the livelhoods of thousands of creative human beings.
+Computers, that can churn out millions of fake but cheap/free images, will eat the livelihoods of thousands of creative human beings.
 Pay a human graphic designer to create a new company logo?
 Pay a human photographer for a pack shot?
 AI will provide both without having to instruct a human creator, brief them, pay them, take time and effort, think even.
-The future of the creative world suddenly looks very bleak indeed, at least if you need to earn your living from it.
+The future of the creative world suddenly looks very bleak indeed, at least if you need to earn your living from it, or care about creativity.
+I truly wonder if the visual arts, in any human sense, will survive at all.

-Furthermore AI imagery represents a fundamental attack on the truthfullness of images, even the artistic "subjective truth" referred to earlier on this webpage.
-With an AI system, I could generate photographic "evidence" that pigs can fly, that unicorns ride skateboards on moonlit roads, anything at all.
+Furthermore AI imagery represents a fundamental attack on the truthfullness of images, even the artistic, human "subjective truth" referred to earlier on this webpage.
+With an AI system, anyone could generate photographic "evidence" that pigs can fly, that unicorns ride skateboards on moonlit roads, anything at all.
 Seeing a "photograph" will no longer establish any kind of truth at all, apart from an ability to type on a computer keyboard.